 REINSW objects to the inclusion of this clause in the Draft Bill predominantly on the basis that the lessor cannot control the actions of the owners corporation and may not have any influence in that regard.
 REINSW considers this clause to be unfair on the lessor and is to their detriment.
 If the acts or omissions of an owners corporation cause the lessee to suffer loss or damage, the lessee is entitled to exercise its rights against the lessor (if permitted under the lease and depending on the circumstances) and the owners corporation.
-It is unjust to give the lessee a statutory right against the lessor if the lesser so or damage as a result of the owners corporation's actions, which is beyond the lessor's control.
-The risk exposure that this proposed Section is trying to address comes with the nature of leasing a retail lot in a strata scheme (noting that the Residential Tenancies Act 2010 (NSW) does not include a similar right on the part of the lessee).
+It is unjust to give the lessee a statutory right against the lessor if the lessee suffers loss or damage as a result of the owners corporation's actions, which is beyond the lessor's control.
+The risk exposure that this proposed Section is trying to address comes with the nature of leasing a retail lot in a strata scheme, the same way as it comes with the nature of leasing a residential lot in a strata scheme (noting that the Residential Tenancies Act 2010 (NSW) does not include a similar right on the part of the lessee).